What is Personal Bankruptcy in Canada?

 Get a Free, No Obligation Consultation

-Length of bankruptcy
+Length of Bankruptcy

-You may be entitled to an automatic discharge from personal bankruptcy in as little as 9 months, the minimum time set by the Court, provided you have never been bankrupt before and you complete various duties and responsibilities.
+You may be entitled to an automatic discharge from personal bankruptcy in as little as 9 months, the minimum time set by the legislation, provided you have never been bankrupt before and you complete various duties and responsibilities.

-Exceptions to the discharge of all debts
+Exceptions to the Discharge of all Debts

 A secured debt, such as a car loan or mortgage, may not be included.
 Since you have given an asset as collateral, your creditor can recover the amount owing to them.
 Any shortfall can be dealt with in the bankruptcy.

-Exceptions to the surrender of all assets
+Exceptions to the Surrender of all Assets

 - You fail to perform all your bankruptcy duties, such as regular payments of surplus income to the trustee.